CharlieLee04/InfloTechTest/README.md

 Each of these screens should contain appropriate data validation, which is communicated to the end user.

-### 4. Data Logging (Advanced) - Working on now.
+### 4. Data Logging (Advanced) - Complete.

 Extend the system to capture log information regarding primary actions performed on each user in the app.
-* In the **View** screen there should be a list of all actions that have been performed against that user.
+* In the **View** screen there should be a list of all actions that have been performed against that user. - Each Users "view" screen has a dropdown box that appears if there are any logs
-* There should be a new **Logs** page, containing a list of log entries across the application.
+* There should be a new **Logs** page, containing a list of log entries across the application. - Logs page can be accessed from the nav bar.
-* In the Logs page, the user should be able to click into each entry to see more detail about it.
+* In the Logs page, the user should be able to click into each entry to see more detail about it. - The details button on the logs page handles this.

-* In the Logs page, think about how you can provide a good user experience - even when there are many log entries.
+* In the Logs page, think about how you can provide a good user experience - even when there are many log entries. - Might need to come back to this, Logs page does currently have filters but if there was a million logs it would be the longest page ever, maybe cap it at 15 logs per page ?

-### 5. Extend the Application (Expert)
+### 5. Extend the Application (Expert) Complete (Make Async) .

 Make a significant architectural change that improves the application.
 Structurally, the user management application is very simple, and there are many ways it can be made more maintainable, scalable or testable.